How we used digital facilitation to engage over 70 participants in bridging the digital education and skills divide.

 The results were three-fold:

-Are you planning an important meeting or event?
+Planning an important meeting or event?

-Are you looking for training or team development?
+Looking for training or team development?

 Would you like to turn your expertise into an online course?